 Dialogue is how your characters communicate with one another.
 It should be natural and reveal character.
 Dialogue can be used to further the plot, such as when two characters are discussing a plan or negotiating a deal.
 Or it can be used to reveal character, such as when two characters are arguing or sharing a touching moment.

 Now that we know the key components of a great scene, let’s take a look at some tips for writing scenes that will really pack a punch.

 Conflict is the engine that drives the scene forward, so it’s important to start your scene with some sort of conflict.
 This will help to immediately engage your reader and keep them hooked until the very end.

 As the scene progresses, the conflict should escalate and the stakes should be raised.
 This will keep the scene interesting and ensure that it builds to a satisfying conclusion.

 The action in your scene should be described using active language.
 This will make the scene more exciting and dynamic and will help to engage the reader.

 4. Let the dialogue flow.

 The dialogue in your scene should be natural and flow smoothly.
-This will make it more believable and realistic, and will help to reveal character.
+This will make it more believable and realistic and will help to reveal the character.